alechim/Cplusplus-Projects/README.md

 ## About

 This repository contains various C++ implementations and exercises from **C++ Programming: From Problem Analysis to Program Design** by D.S.
-Malik ([Amazon link](https://www.amazon.com/Programming-Problem-Analysis-Program-Design/dp/1337102083)), with plans to add more academic projects as I locate and refactor them.
+Malik ([Amazon link](https://www.amazon.com/Programming-Problem-Analysis-Program-Design/dp/1337102083)), and some C++ academic projects with plans to add more academic projects as I locate and refactor them.

 ## Status